-The CiscoMonitor ZenPack extends Zenoss Service Dynamics to provide additional support for monitoring faults and performance of a wide range of Cisco equipment, including virtual resources such as virtual firewalls, virtual load balancers, and virtual extensible LANs.
+The CiscoMonitor ZenPack provides health and performance monitoring for a wide range of Cisco switches, routers, and network devices, including virtual resources such as virtual firewalls, virtual load balancers, and virtual extensible LANs.

 Monitoring is supported for the following Cisco product lines.

-The following common features are available across the supported products where available.
+The following common features are available across supported products:

-The following additional features are supported for specific product lines:
+Discovery and monitoring are additionally supported for the following specific product lines:

 Interface Class Maps

 Since the QoS component require the associated interfaces to be already modeled via the cisco.snmp.Interfaces modeler, you may need to model your device twice initially for the QoS components to model.
-If QoS Class Maps is not shown it means no class maps were modeled.
+If QoS Class Maps component are not shown it means no class maps were modeled.

 If you believe service policies have been configured and Zenoss should have found them, verify that the cisco.snmp.QoSClassMaps modeler plugin is enabled, you have interface components, and then remodel the device.